 The Importance of Decomposers in Ecosystems

-Often overlooked, these organisms tirelessly break down dead and decaying matter, returning essential nutrients to the soil and fostering new growth.
+Often overlooked, these organisms tirelessly break down dead and decaying matter, returning essential nutrients to the soil and helping new growth.
 From the smallest bacterium to the industrious earthworm, decomposers ensure that life’s cycle continues unabated.

 The Masters of Breakdown